Luke 10:25-37

 hear our prayer.

-Uphold all who suffer, O God.
-Give refuge to those of us who know rejection, and shelter to those of us who have nowhere to lay our heads.
-Bring any who are sick into your healing presence especially: John & Lisa Mountain, Terry Vernon, David & Carol Beazley, Margaret Miller, Bill Treichler, Shirley Treichler, Hope Garrett, Julia Busby-Morgan, Lisa (Bob & Doris’s daughter.
-Chad Rudzik, June Gust, Vicki Salzgeber, Jason Salzgeber, David Wilfong, Stacey Bryant, Pam Hendry, Erin Shayota, Michael Bender, Don Bevers, Rick Lauber, Keith Waldron, Holly Lapinski, John Shaffer, Jan Johnson, Chis Poe.
-Give all your fullness of joy.
+Draw near to people in need of help, comfort, and healing especially: John & Lisa Mountain, Terry Vernon, David & Carol Beazley, Margaret Miller, Bill Treichler, Shirley Treichler, Hope Garrett, Julia Busby-Morgan.
+Chad Rudzik, June Gust, Stacey Bryant, Pam Hendry, Erin Shayota, Michael Bender, Don Bevers, Rick Lauber, Keith Waldron, John Shaffer, Jan Johnson, Chis Poe.
+Provide protection and aid to children who are unsafe and undernourished while on summer break.
 God of grace,

 hear our prayer.